• Share this on:

 Mycotoxins

-In 2022, approximately 10% of all border rejections reported in the RASFF database were due to mycotoxins.
+In 2024, approximately 8% of all issues reported in the RASFF database were due to mycotoxins.
 Mycotoxins are toxic compounds that are naturally produced by fungi, more commonly called moulds.
-The most common mycotoxins in herbs and spices are aflatoxins and Ochratoxin A. Aflatoxin contamination is particularly common in dried chillies, nutmeg and ginger.
+The most common mycotoxins in herbs and spices are aflatoxins and Ochratoxin A. Aflatoxin contamination can take place in several spices including nutmeg, dried chillies, turmeric and ginger.
+The RASFF database shows that this kind of contamination is frequently found in nutmeg from Indonesia.

-To protect consumers, the EU has set aflatoxins and ochratoxin A limits for specific herbs and spices.
+To protect consumers, the EU has set aflatoxins and ochratoxin A limits for specific herbs and spices (see Commission Regulation (EC) 1881/2006).

-Table 3: Aflatoxin limits for specific spices and herbs as of January 2023
+Table 3: Aflatoxin limits for specific spices and herbs in the European Union

 MycotoxinProductLimit (μg/kg)

-AflatoxinsDried chillies and paprika, pepper, nutmeg, ginger, turmeric, mixtures of spices containing 1 or more of the listed
+AflatoxinsDried chillies and paprika, pepper, nutmeg, ginger, turmeric, mixtures of spices containing one or more of the listed

 5 for B1